 Sea cows have a distinctive look, with a long trunk-like snout and wide bodies.
 Their sizes range from 2.5 – 4 meters, or 8.2 – 13.1 feet, in length, and they can reach weights of up to 1,500 kg or 3,300 pounds.

-Unsurprisingly, the size of the sea cow does limit its speed underwater.
-It normally travels at speeds of around 5 miles per hour but has been known to reach 15 miles per hour for short periods.
+It travels typically at speeds of around 5 miles per hour but has been known to reach 15 miles per hour for short periods.

 The snout is vital to sea cows as they utilize it to gather food.
 The whiskers outside their mouths allow them to navigate their environment more efficiently.